 This section describes the scope of the coexistence assessment (CA) document referred to in Section 13 of the IEEE 802 Operations Manual.

 The coexistence assessment document shall include a list of the active IEEE 802 wireless standards operating in the same frequency bands as the new standard under development.
 The CA document should also include a list of other standards or specifications, outside of IEEE 802, which operate in these frequency bands.

-The CA document shall include a description of the use cases for these active standards as well as the use cases of the standard under development.

-The CA document shall include a description of the coexistence assessment criteria being used in the CA document.
+The CA document may consider coexistence concerns with wireless 802 standards operating in adjacent frequency bands.

-The coexistence assessment criteria shall include the transmit power, bandwidth and duty cycle, channel access methodsdevice of the new and active standards in the overlapping frequency bands.
+The coexistence assessment shall consider the transmit power, bandwidth, duty cycle, channel access methods and device proximity of the new and active standards in the overlapping frequency bands.

-The CA document shall describe any built-in coexistence mechanisms, for both the new and active standards, that improve coexistence.